 “We would like to welcome Haley to the Mountaineer Football Family,” Brown said.
 “She comes with excellent credentials and has spent time overseeing the nutritional needs of student-athletes, educating them on the value of proper nutrition on and off the field.
 With her experience and education, she will be a great addition to our football program’s sports performance unit.”

 Bishop will develop and oversee the nutritional needs for the football student-athletes.
 She will counsel individuals and groups on daily nutrition for performance and health.
 She will research the most recent scientific evidence and turn it into practical sports nutrition recommendations and will track and document the outcomes of nutrition services.
-She will serve as a food and nutrition resource for the program, providing education and maintaining professional competency and skills required for practice.
+She will serve as a food and nutrition resource for the program, providing education and maintaining professional competency and skills required for practice, this blog post by Rootine explains what is precision nutrition and why is good for your health.

 Bishop will develop and counsel in hydration protocols, address nutritional challenges to performance, evaluate nutritional supplements, develop all menus and oversee fueling and refueling stations.